Welcome to the website of the Lieutenancy of Clackmannanshire

 To arrange visits to the area of members of the Royal Family and acting as their escort during such visits.

 To represent the King, including the presentation of certain honours (such as the BEM), medals and awards and attendance at the annual Remembrance Ceremony and Citizenship ceremonies within the county.

 To encourage and to assess nominations for Honours and other Awards.

 To liaise with local units of the Armed Forces and relative Cadet Units.

-To arrange and present congratulatory messages from Her Majesty the Queen to individuals celebrating their 100th and 105th birthdays and every year thereafter and also Diamond (60th), Blue Sapphire (65th), Platinum (70th) Wedding anniversaries, and every year thereafter.
+To arrange and present congratulatory messages from His Majesty the King to individuals celebrating their 100th and 105th birthdays and every year thereafter and also Diamond (60th), Blue Sapphire (65th), Platinum (70th) Wedding anniversaries, and every year thereafter.
 For further information please get in touch with the Clerk to Lieutenancy.